 2006 - 2007: Software Engineer, Airline Reservation System's Core team

 As part of ITA's new airline reservation system, written from the ground up in Common Lisp, designed and oversaw implementation of the access control framework.
-The framework allows sophisticated and flexible policies based on interactions between roles, actions and arbitrary object properties.
+This involved talking to domain experts at the airline and generalizing their knowledge (they thought in terms of mainframe commands, not an abstract model.)

 2004 - 2006: Software Engineer, Flight Availability team